squirrel286/javascript-exercises/README.md

 # javascript-exercises
-Ejercicios con javascript if else - else if - else
+Ejercicios con javascript if  - else if - else